DataIntellectTech/TorQ/README.md

 The framework forms the basis of a production kdb+ system by implementing some core functionality and utilities on top of kdb+, allowing developers to concentrate on the application business logic.
 It incorporates as many best practices as possible, with particular focus on performance, process management, diagnostic information, maintainability and extensibility.
 Wherever possible, we have tried to avoid re-inventing the wheel and instead have used contributed code from code.kx.com (either directly or modified).
 This framework will be suitable for those looking to create a new kdb+ system from scratch or those looking to add additional functionality to their existing kdb+ systems.

 [Have a skim through our brochure](../master/aquaq-torq-brochure.pdf?raw=true) for a bit more information.
-The easiest way to get a production capture started is to download and install one of the [Starter Packs](https://github.com/AquaQAnalytics), or [read the manual](../master/AquaQTorQ.pdf?raw=true).
+The easiest way to get a production capture started is to download and install one of the [Starter Packs](https://github.com/AquaQAnalytics), or [read through our Github-Pages site](https://AquaQAnalytics.github.io/TorQ/).
 We also have a [Google Group for questions/discussions](https://groups.google.com/forum/#!forum/kdbtorq).

 ## Quick Start